 Hilton Head Island has a vast array of beautiful, sophisticated property, and Sea Pines encompasses one of the most historic areas.
-For vacation rentals and real estate, Sea Pines is a coveted area, combining rich natural splendor with all the luxuries of island living.
-This page covers valuable information about Sea Pines real estate on Oceanfront Hilton Head Island, covering all available homes, condos, and lots.
+For vacation rentals and long-term properties, Sea Pines is a coveted area, combining rich natural splendor with all the luxuries of island living.
+This page covers valuable information about Sea Pines real estate on Hilton Head Island, covering all available homes, condos, and lots.

-In 1957, the construction of Sea Pines Plantation began.
+In 1957, the construction of the Plantation began.
 At 5,000 acres, it was an incredibly expansive project, but it was also incredibly unique.
 During that time, the South Carolina coast was populated by simple, brick-and-mortar vacation homes.
-The gated subdivisions, professional golf courses, and expansive greenery of Sea Pines marked a new direction for gated communities, creating a lasting impression.
+The gated subdivisions, professional golf courses, and expansive greenery of SP marked a new direction for gated communities, creating a lasting impression.

-While creating Sea Pines real estate, Fraser set aside hundreds of acres to establish parks and nature preserves.
-Even today, Sea Pines Plantation employs a wildlife officer and a wildlife biologist to ensure that its flora and fauna are well-taken care of.
-Today, Sea Pines is home to the island’s largest nature preserve, spanning over 605 acres.
+While creating Sea Pines infrastructure, Fraser set aside hundreds of acres to establish parks and nature preserves.
+Even today, the Plantation employs a wildlife officer and a wildlife biologist to ensure that its flora and fauna are well-taken care of.
+Today, this area is home to the island’s largest nature preserve, spanning over 605 acres.
 Since its creation, the themes, values, and aesthetics of Sea Pines have become iconic, and have been replicated multiple times throughout the globe.

 This award recognizes building projects that carry lasting importance, putting Sea Pines Plantation amidst such memorable projects as the Rockefeller Center, Disneyland Park, and Chautauqua Institution.
 Since its inception in 1979, there have been only nine distributed Heritage Awards, putting Sea Pines into an exclusive group.
 Charles Fraser contributed much more to Hilton Head Island—and to South Carolina as a whole than his creation of Sea Pines Plantation.